 In assessing the Aquatherm product for use in the Harrison West project, we found several plumbers who had experience with the product.
 As with all piping technologies, craftsmanship appears to be the strongest factor for the success or failure of a particular technology.
 Some comments are provided below:

 “Aquatherm will last longer than Copper if properly installed.
 The pipe & fittings are cheaper than Copper.
 When you are set up, it installs faster than Copper too.
 Only issue IS you need to really plan out your fusions relative to the size of the Iron and tight places.
-In some cases you may need to do some, or a lot of pre-fab to avoid fusions in tight places or awkward areas.
+In some cases you may need to do some, or a lot of pre-fab to avoid fusions in tight places or tall awkward areas.
 It SERIOUSLY puts the ‘T’ in Tradesmen, and I mean that”.

 Pricing considerations: The contractor needs to allow for more hours testing.
 Instead of a 200 PSI water pressure test for the inspector, you need to do the regular test for the inspector, PLUS you need to complete the Aquatherm warranty testing which is a series of 3 tests, to get their 6.5 Million Euro Insurance Policy (not warranty, Insurance policy).
 The test involves stressing the joints using differing pressures, which is supposed to show weak joints pretty quickly.
 Then you submit the completed, passed test form to Aquatherm.